This article aims at detailing the workflow and best practices to use Pix4D products for real estate purposes with a Parrot Bebop 2 to capture images.

 - How to fly with Pix4Dcapture app?

-- How to transfer the images to Pix4Dmodel cloud?
+- How to transfer the images to Pix4Dcloud?

 - Share, publish, export to 3rd party software or 3D print your 3D model

-For real estate applications with a Bebop 2, Pix4Dmodel is a hybrid solution that gives unlimited access to Pix4D desktop, cloud and app.
-Additional information about Real Estate and Pix4Dmodel can be found on Pix4D website.
+For real estate applications with a Bebop 2, Pix4Dcloud is a solution that gives access to the Cloud platform of Pix4D.
+Additional information about Real estate can be found on the Pix4D website.

 Pix4D Support Site provides a wealth of information with many articles in the knowledge base.

-Pix4D Forum allows to share experience and interact with the Support Team.
+Pix4D Community allows the users to share experience and interact with the Support Team.

-Parrot Customer Support also gives access to a personalized help.
+Parrot Customer Support also gives access to personalized help.

-The general workflow that is suggested consists in the following steps:
+The general workflow that is suggested consists of the following steps:

-1. Plan and fly a mission with Bebop 2 and Pix4Dcapture app.
+1. Plan and fly a mission with Bebop 2 and the Pix4Dcapture app.

-2. Transfer the images from the drone to the device and upload the mission to the cloud.
+2. Transfer the images from the drone to the device and upload the mission to Pix4Dcloud.

-3. Process on the cloud with default settings.
+3. Process on Pix4Dcloud with the applied default settings.